uhm-coe/dashboard-for-pressbooks-h5p/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Add a link to the Settings page from the WordPress Plugins page.
+* Update translatable strings.

 = 1.0.1 =
 * Fix php warning on dashboard when dependencies missing.
 * Check for dependencies before performing actions.